 - Unity Amidst Diversity: By the Grace of God by Commissioner Matt McDonell

 We respectfully request that you consider as a part of your deliberations the following resources:

-- We urge the General Assembly to deny these exclusionary amendments because they attempt to usurp the rightful and appropriate authority and discretion of presbytery and session to ordain whom they deem qualified.
+- We urge the General Assembly to deny these exclusionary amendments because they attempt to usurp the rightful and appropriate authority and discretion of our diverse presbyteries and sessions to ordain individuals they deem qualified.
 For the sake of the unity, it is essential to recognize the ongoing reality that the church consists of those who in good faith come to different interpretative conclusions on the complex issue of sexuality and its members will exercise the prerogative to live according to their conscience.
-We believe the wisest path forward for the church is to continue to respect the rightful authority of presbytery to ordain whom they deem qualified, respect freedom of conscience on same-sex relationships, and practice tolerance and forbearance towards those they disagree with rather than attempting to force universal conformity.
+We believe the wisest path forward for the church is to continue to respect the rightful authority of our sessions and presbytery to ordain whom they deem qualified, respect freedom of conscience on same-sex relationships, and practice tolerance and forbearance towards those they disagree with rather than attempting to force universal conformity.

 - Japan’s Response to Proposed Amendments

 - Open Letter for Freedom of Conscience on Human Sexuality

 - Open Letter: Youth and Young Adult Statement on Inclusion

 - A Theological Statement on Inclusion of the LGBTQIA+ Community in the CP Church